WuKunhuan/RTSAI/README.md

 1. Install `pyenv` by following the instructions provided in the [pyenv GitHub repository](https://github.com/pyenv/pyenv#installation).

-2. Once `pyenv` is installed, you can install Python 3.12 by running the following command in your terminal:
+2. Once `pyenv` is installed, open a new terminal and run the following command:

 ```pyenv install 3.12.0```